JanssenProject/jans/README.md

 ## Welcome to the Janssen Project

 Janssen enables organizations to build a scalable centralized authentication and authorization service using free open source software.
-The components of the project include client and server implementations of the OAuth, OpenID Connect, SCIM and FIDO standards.
+The components of the project include client and server implementations of the OAuth, OpenID Connect, SCIM, and FIDO standards.

 **Releases**: [Latest](https://github.com/JanssenProject/jans/releases/latest) | [All](https://github.com/JanssenProject/jans/releases)